smithamax/todo.py/README.md

-using the `-l` flag will force the creation of a TODO in the current working directory using the `-g` flag will force the use of your global TODO file you should edit the source to set your global file (currently set to `/Users/dom/todo.txt`)
+using the `-l` flag will force the creation of a TODO in the current working directory using the `-g` flag will force the use of your global TODO file

 if these flags are omitted todo.py will look in the current directory then fall back to the global todo file